-SSC GD 2021 Syllabus : The Staff Selection Commission will issue a GD Constable notification which contains Syllabus, Exam Pattern and Selection Process for the recruitment of candidates for the SSC General Duty Constable positions.
+SSC GD 2021 Syllabus : The Staff Selection Commission has issued an SSC GD Constable notification which contains the Syllabus, Exam Pattern, and Selection Process for the recruitment of candidates for the SSC General Duty Constable positions.
 Candidates recruited for these positions will serve for BSF, ITBP, SSF, CRPF, Rifleman in Assam Rifles, NIA, etc. The selection process will be in three different phases as follows:

 - First Phase – Written Test (Online Objective Type test)